-Next Sunday December 2 closes the inaugural exhibition of the Passen-gers off-site series: Disinformation ‘Language [as] Meta-Technology.
-Passen-gers is a site-specific exhibition series that explores the historical, social and material contexts of prominent sites and architecture.
-It references the 1975 film The Passenger by Michelangelo Antonioni that features the Brunswick Centre as a location.
-To encourage deeper discussion on architecture and the built environment, the exhibitions are supported by Gauld Architecture, a London based architectural practice.
+Next Sunday, December 2, closes the inaugural exhibition of the Passen-gers off-site series: Disinformation ‘Language [as] Meta-Technology.
+Passen-gers is a site-specific exhibition series exploring prominent sites and architecture’s historical, social and material contexts.
+It references the 1975 film The Passenger by Michelangelo Antonioni, which features the Brunswick Centre as a location.
+To encourage deeper discussion on architecture and the built environment, Gauld Architecture, a London-based architectural practice, supports the exhibitions.

 CW Morris, Umberto Eco, Roland Barthes, and Colin Cherry are four of the most prominent thinkers of our time on the subject of semiotics.
-If for Umberto Eco was the ‘the discipline studying everything which can be used in order to lie’, Roland Barthes associated sings with myths and in his The Fashion System Barthes showed how the adulteration of signs could be translated into words.
+If Umberto Eco was the ‘discipline studying everything which can be used to lie’, Roland Barthes associated signs with myths.
+In his The Fashion System, Barthes showed how the adulteration of signs could be translated into words.